JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler/Workbook_3_Topical_and_Doctrinal_Studies/The_Morontia_Life.md

 	> - a.
 Human eyes had to be opened.
 	> 	“And their eyes were opened and they recognized him; and he vanished out of their sight.”
 [Luke 24:31](/en/Bible/Luke/24#v31).
 	> - b.
 The morontia form appears suddenly.
 	> 	Jesus himself stood among them.
 But they were startled and frightened, was supposed that they saw a spirit.”
-[Luk[UB 24:36.37](/en/Bible/Luke/24#v36).
+[Luke 24:36-37](/en/Bible/Luke/24#v36).
 	> - c.
 Disappears instantly.
 	> 	“While he blessed them, he parted from them.”
 [Luke 24:51](/en/Bible/Luke/24#v51).
 	> - d.
 Morontia Jesus eats fish.
 	> 	“He said to them, ‘Have you anything to eat?’
 They gave him a piece of broiled fish, and he took it and ate before them.”
-[Luk[UB 24:41.43](/en/Bible/Luke/24#v41).
+[Luke 24:41-43](/en/Bible/Luke/24#v41).
 	> - e.
 Jesus Mary not to touch him.
 	> 	Jesus said to her, ‘Do not hold on to me, for I have not yet ascended to the the Father.’”
 [John 20:17](/en/Bible/John/20#v17).
 	> - f.
 Comes and goes without hindrance.